YunoHost-Apps/etherpad_mypads_ynh/README.md

 ## Configuration

 You can access two different admin panels, for Etherpad by accessing `domain.tld/admin` and for MyPads by `domain.tld/mypads/?/admin`.
-You can also find a config file for Etherpad at this path `/var/www/etherpad_mypads/settings.json`.
+You can also find a configuration file for Etherpad at this path `/var/www/etherpad_mypads/settings.json`.

+*Skin Builder* (accessible at this address `domain.tld/pad/p/test#skinvariantsbuilder`) allows you to customize the skin of your pad.
+It will give you a parameter to copy into your configuration file `/var/www/etherpad_mypads/settings.json`.

 ## Documentation